 Most groups meet at the Galice Resort, a general store, restaurant, and place to stay located on the banks of the Rogue River.
-You can get last minute items, arrange car shuttles, and have breakfast before shoving off.
-From Galice, it's about 5 miles West to the Smullin Visitor Center (commonly known as Rand) where your trip leader will pick up the river permit and associated paperwork.
+You can buy last minute items like sunscreen, arrange car shuttles, and have breakfast before shoving off.
+From Galice, it’s about 5 miles West to the Smullin Visitor Center (commonly known as Rand) where your trip leader will pick up the river permit and associated paperwork.

 From Rand you’ll drive further West on Galice Road until you cross the Grave Creek bridge and the most popular put-in for the Wild section of the Rogue River.
 Remember to be respectful of the other boaters and don’t crowd the ramp at Grave Creek.
 Just below the launch site are the first few rapids of the trip: Upper Grave Creek Falls and Lower Grave Creek Falls.

 Next, you’ll travel through a peaceful section of the river that leads up to the famous Rainey Falls, a great spot to watch for leaping salmon or steelhead.